saurabh23-Eng/Solivagant1/experiment/theory.md

 ## Theory

 ### 1. Introduction to Digital Modulation
-Digital modulation techniques convert digital data into an analog signal suitable for transmission over communication channels.
-Among various techniques, **Frequency Shift Keying (FSK)** is one of the most widely used digital modulation schemes.
+In digital communication, data is transmitted in binary form (0s and 1s).
+To transmit this data over analog channels like radio or telephone lines, it must be converted into a format suitable for such transmission.
+This process is called modulation.

+One common type of digital modulation is **Frequency Shift Keying** (FSK).
 ### 2. What is Frequency Shift Keying (FSK)?
-Frequency Shift Keying is a **form of frequency modulation** in which the frequency of the carrier wave is varied in accordance with the binary data (1s and 0s).
+FSK is a digital modulation technique in which the frequency of a carrier signal is varied according to the digital input data:

-- **Binary '1'** is represented by a **high-frequency** carrier wave.
+- **Binary '1'** is represented by a **high-frequency**(f1)  carrier wave.
-- **Binary '0'** is represented by a **low-frequency** carrier wave.
+- **Binary '0'** is represented by a **low-frequency** (f0) carrier wave.

-This creates a waveform where the frequency of the signal "shifts" between two discrete values based on the binary data, hence the name **Frequency Shift Keying**.
+> This creates a waveform where the frequency of the signal "shifts" between two discrete values based on the binary data, hence the name **Frequency Shift Keying**.

----
+> It is a type of continuous-phase frequency modulation, meaning the phase of the carrier signal is not interrupted.
 ### 3. Mathematical Representation

 Let the binary data signal be \( b(t) \), where: